hummat/hummat.github.io/_posts/2020-06-23-looking-for-lucy.md

 ### Bayes’ Theorem

-The final story I’d like to tell is this one: Suppose you ask another passenger if he has seen a hungry looking woman recently and he tells you that, while he couldn’t tell if she was hungry, he did speak to a women called Lucy at the rear of the ship!
+The final story I’d like to tell is this one: Suppose you ask another passenger if he has seen a hungry looking woman recently and he tells you that, while he couldn’t tell if she was hungry, he did speak to a woman called Lucy at the rear of the ship!
 What a coincidence.
 Such information is called _evidence_ as it tells us something about the parameters we want to model and estimate, namely Lucys location.
 Let's give this particular piece of information a name: $I$.

 How should you deal with the new information?
 Intuitively you might think it’s a settled case.
 You are looking for Lucy and there is a Lucy at the rear of the ship.
 This however would only be true, if you were $100\\%$ certain that the Lucy in question is in fact your friend.